Can oxygen hurt our patients?

-Drug we use most often can cause harm if we give it without good reason
+The drug we use most often in EMS can cause harm if we give it without good reason

 EMS providers began giving oxygen not because it had medically or scientifically demonstrated benefits for patients, but because they could.
 Yet, inarguably, hypoxia is bad.